TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Related Work

-Some benchmarks such as DrawBench \cite{saharia2022photorealistic} propose a limited set of text prompts covering 11 skills to evaluate models.
-To gain a more comprehensive understanding of the performance of T2I models, we approach the issue by focusing on catastrophic neglect and attribute binding.
-To overcome results that are very sensitive to asked objects in prompt and evaluate the model's performance accurately, we propose a methodology that tests all combinations of objects and attributes and generates multiple images.
-By testing all the combinations in the prompts, we can assess the model's success rate in capturing and representing the desired attributes.
+Recent efforts have introduced innovative methodologies to assess skills and measure biases of T2I models.
+Notably, Drawbench \cite{saharia2022photorealistic} presents a limited set of text prompts covering 11 skills to evaluate the models.
+Similarly, DALL-EVAL \cite{cho2022dalleval} proposes to evaluate three visual reasoning skills: the capacity to generate one object (object recognition), the capacity to generate the exact quantity number of the asked object (counting), and the capacity to place two objects (spatial reasoning).
+Additionally, they probe gender and skin bias in the model representation.
+Another contribution by Zhang \etal \cite{zhang2023auditing} delves into the gender depiction disparities enabling the study of potential stereotypes.
+Our methods focus on catastrophic neglect and attribute binding.
+We can see the catastrophic neglect approach as object recognition but by testing one or more different objects in the conditioning prompt.
+Moreover, to overcome results that are very sensitive to asked objects in prompt and evaluate the model's performance accurately systematically, we explore all various object and attribute combinations and we generate multiple images per prompt to enhance result robustness.
+Recognizing the impact of initial noises, we advocate for multiple seed testing.
 This approach offers a comprehensive evaluation, free from the limitations of specific labels, resulting in a more precise and less biased assessment.
+A closely related work \cite{gokhale2022benchmarking} conducted concurrently with ours shares some conclusions, though it does not delve into the aspect of the starting noises.